 Do you ever wonder how to sprint faster?
-The key to sprint faster, is you need to channel the best of your ability to move your legs faster with full efficiency, keeping your body in a good shape.
+The key lies in channeling the best of your ability to move your legs faster with full efficiency, keeping your body in a good shape.
 Although genetics play a major role in sprinting, training with proper techniques inevitably makes you a better runner.
 Read more about increasing speed and endurance.
-Is it really possible to sprint faster in a week?

 Well, the good news is, here we have collected effective techniques on how to sprint faster only in a week!